JBed/Lending_Club_Data_Analysis/ReadMe.md

-Analysis of the Lending Club data set.
+Analysis of the Lending Club data sets.
 ===

 See my blog post at http://jbedford.net/p2plending/